What is the history of ice hockey in the Czech Republic?

 The history of ice hockey in the Czech Republic started in 1909, and here’s a potted history of one of the greatest games played by one of its greatest nations.

-It’s an amateur game
+Ice hockey in the Czech Republic: It’s an amateur game

 Ice hockey is a sport that has been continuously evolving over time.
 This means that the game played at the turn of the century looks very different from any form of hockey we know today.
 The game was less like a skater with a putt and more like a golf club and a flat ball hurtled down the ice at speed, firing only on approaching the net.